Medicine in the medieval Islamic world: Techniques

 Bloodletting and cauterization were techniques widely used in ancient Islamic society by physicians, as a therapy to treat patients.
 These two techniques were commonly practiced because of the wide variety of illnesses they treated.
 Cauterization, a procedure used to burn the skin or flesh of a wound, was performed to prevent infection and stop profuse bleeding.
 To perform this procedure, physicians heated a metal rod and used it to burn the flesh or skin of a wound.
 This would cause the blood from the wound to clot and eventually heal the wound.

 Bloodletting, the surgical removal of blood, was used to cure a patient of bad "humours" considered deleterious to one's health.
 A phlebotomist performing bloodletting on a patient drained the blood straight from the veins.
 "Wet" cupping, a form of bloodletting, was performed by making a slight incision in the skin and drawing blood by applying a heated cupping glass.
 The heat and suction from the glass caused the blood to rise to the surface of the skin to be drained.
-“Dry cupping”, the placement of a heated cupping glass (without an incision) on a particular area of a patient's body to relieve pain, itching, and other common ailments, was also used.
+"Dry cupping", the placement of a heated cupping glass (without an incision) on a particular area of a patient's body to relieve pain, itching, and other common ailments, was also used.
 Though these procedures seem relatively easy for phlebotomists to perform, there were instances where they had to pay compensation for causing injury or death to a patient because of carelessness when making an incision.
 Both cupping and phlebotomy were considered helpful when a patient was sickly.

+Testing drugs

+To evaluate the safety of the herbal drugs there are certain clinical trials and experimentation that are done so to ensure the safety of the drugs on humans.
+Certain methods such as in vivo and in vitro methods are some of the first steps in evaluating a drug.
+These processes uses animal models and they have been developed in a way that will come to mimic human conditions to see what the effects of the herbal drugs really are.